jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/howToGetPytorch.md

 and download to file *.py.

+For examples that give continuous output you will need

+$ pip install tensorboardX

+Code in this repository does not require tensorboardX.

 If you want a solid book on scientific python then get this book:

 Learning Scientific Programming With Python by C Hill.